manykarim/robotframework-doctestlibrary/README.md

 Powered by
 - Open CV
 - scikit-image
-- ImageMagick
+- ImageMagick (only needed for rendering .ps and .pcl files)
-- Ghostscript
+- Ghostscript (only needed for rendering .ps and .pcl files)
-- PyWand
+- PyWand (only needed for rendering .ps and .pcl files)
 - Tesseract OCR
-- pdfminer
+- pdfminer (will be removed)
-- parsimonious
+- parsimonious (only needed for parsing .pcl and .ps files for)
+- pymupdf
 - The knowledge of stackoverflow.com

 See keyword documentation for